 Moreover, you can examine what devices your target audience uses in percentage correlation when looking for these products.

-What are the benefits for ecommerce managers and marketers?
+What are the benefits of Shopping Insight for ecommerce managers and marketers?

 Market analysis.
-First, this tool helps you analyse the demand for target products, as well as their search volume dynamics over the market at no cost.
+First, this Shopping Insight helps you analyse the demand for target products, as well as their search volume dynamics over the market at no cost.
 Consequently, it can support your decision of what type of products to focus on in different regions.

 Merchandising.
 Being aware of what products are currently trending, you can easily highlight these on banners on your homepage as well as compliment them with similar models or related categories/brands.